When Moneyboat met Cambridge Business School

 As well as adapting our underwriting policies, we also minimised the impact of Covid-19 by supporting our existing borrowers in a number of ways:

-- We went further by adding another option for customers.
+- We went above and beyond the FCA's requirements by adding extra options for customers.
 This allowed them to extend the life of the loan by a month and split the next payment over two months, 50/50.

 - We continue to listen carefully to our borrowers’ individual stories and find those who are struggling with payment solutions that are affordable for them.